Overview – Kakamega Forest

 • Limited accommodation, including only one tourist lodge

-Kakamega Forest NR Safari Reviews
+Kakamega Forest Safari Reviews

 • Wildlife